 Boom.
 You’ve more than tripled your savings.
 That’s the epic power of earning more.

 Sure, tripling my savings and earning more sounds awesome, but not very realistic.
 I don’t have time to market services and get clients!
 What else can I do?

 Okay.
 We mentioned dog walking before; if you love pets, you can sign up to be a pet sitter or dog walker for Rover.
 By doing so, you get the benefit of having Rover promote you on their site, which means you don’t need to worry about marketing.

-You can choose your own schedule, and you can earn up to $1,000/month.
+You can choose your own schedule, and you can earn $100/week or more.
 Sound good? 🙂

 If you’re not the biggest fan of that option, click here for a two-part series on creating passive income streams.

 Wait, can you take this a step further?

 Let’s see if you can cut back on your biggest-ticket expenses.

 Take the cost of your housing, for example.
 Can you stick a roommate in there?